Here is a guide to help you plan for your pregnancy physically, financially and emotionally.

 Regular gentle exercise can usually continue throughout conception and pregnancy; it is usually wise to discuss your exercise regime with your doctor to make sure that you can keep up your present activity.

-Follow general healthy eating principles to prepare your body to make and carry a baby and cut down on harmful extras like alcohol, coffee, tobacco and non-essential drugs.
+Follow our general guidelines to prepare your body to make and carry a baby and cut down on harmful extras like alcohol, coffee, tobacco and non-essential drugs.

 Women should also try to increase their intake of folic acid (a vitamin present in green leafy vegetables and some cereals) for three months before they try to conceive, to prevent neural tube defects.
 Keep up the folic acid intake until three months into a pregnancy; many good folic acid supplements are available in pharmacies.